Seahawks make Mychal Kendricks signing official, waive LB Jermaine Grace

 The Seahawks officially signed the former Cal standout to add depth to an injury-riddled linebacker position.

-The Seahawks Friday made it official that they have signed linebacker Mychal Kendricks.
+The Seahawks on Friday made it official that they have signed linebacker Mychal Kendricks.
 Seattle waived as injured linebacker Jermaine Grace to make room for Kendricks on the 53-man roster.

-Kendricks plead guilty last month to a felony insider trading charge, admitting he made $1.2 million in four illegal deals in 2014 and 2015 when he was still a member of the Philadelphia Eagles.
+Kendricks pleaded guilty last month to a felony insider trading charge, admitting he made $1.2 million in four illegal deals in 2014 and 2015 when he was still a member of the Philadelphia Eagles.
 He was released by the Browns after pleading guilty.

 He is expected to be sentenced no earlier than January and could face 30-37 months in prison as a first-time offender.